Degree type(s): Bachelor's

 The undergraduate Physical Education program is offered as a four-year Bachelor of Science degree at the University of Mary’s main campus in Bismarck, North Dakota.
 Graduates of the Physical Education program will be eligible for the North Dakota Educator's Professional License to teach in grades K-12.

-Physical Education Program Highlights
+Physical Education Degree Program Highlights

 Earn your bachelor’s degree in physical education in an accredited program at one of the most affordable private universities in the nation.
 In the Physical Education bachelor’s degree program at the University of Mary, you will have many unique, hands-on learning experiences that will enrich your education and your career: